 Lymph Sinus Drainage Massage Specialists

 Your lymph nodes are the glands that serve as hubs for releasing vital fluids through your body.
 Lymphedema is a common condition that can be caused when specific lymph nodes are surgically removed or damaged by an injury or infection.
-Our therapists at massage clinic in Brooklyn use sinus drainage massage to treat symptoms of lymphedema.
+Our therapists at the massage clinic in Brooklyn use sinus drainage massage to treat symptoms of lymphedema.

 In Brooklyn, you don’t have to suffer with the symptoms of lymphedema.
-TRI Physical Therapy has trained therapists who have successfully treated the painful condition with decompressive lymphatic drainage massage for sinus.
+TRI Physical Therapy has Brooklyn’s PT doctors who have successfully treated the painful condition with decompressive lymphatic drainage massage for sinus.

 Similar techniques are used to soothe swollen sinuses and reduce facial swelling.

 Frontal lymphatic drainage massage also called sinus drainage massage is a technique your physical therapist may recommend to stimulate the flow of lymph fluid, which transports nutrients, white blood cells and oxygen throughout your body.

 This frontal decompressive massage technique may be highly recommended if you have lymphedema, which is swelling and fluid buildup caused by damage to or removal of some of your lymph nodes.

 Lymph drainage massage helps your body’s lymphatic system maintain circulation, fluid balance and immune function.
-Your Brooklyn PT specialist at TRI Physical Therapy is specially trained in this sinus lymph drainage treatment.
+Your specialist at PT clinic in Brooklyn is specially trained in this sinus lymph drainage treatment.
 It can help relieve the pain and discomfort associated with lymphedema and other conditions.

 Lymphedema Treatment with Lymph Drainage Massage

 If you have lymphedema, you usually experience swelling and heaviness in your legs, arms, shoulders, feet, hands or chest.
 You may find it really difficult to move one or more of your joints.
 Just doing some of your everyday activities becomes challenging.

 Using frontal decompressive lymphatic drainage massage for sinus in a specific sequence, the physical therapy technique stimulates the lymphatic system so that the life-affirming fluid called lymph can begin to move freely once again through your tissues and lymph nodes.

 Lymphatic drainage massage in Brooklyn becomes part of a plan to restore you to daily functioning.